-Ray has been an online music writer for over two years.
+Ray has been an online music writer for over four years.
 Having sung in multiple competitions as a youth, he has a passion for the art.

 Genres: Progressive Rock, Hard Rock

 Members: Geddy Lee (bassist, vocals, keyboards), Alex Lifeson (guitar), Neil Peart (drums, percussion, lyricist), John Rutsey (drums), Jeff Jones (bassist), Lindy Young, Joe Perna, Mitchel Bossi

 - Rush is a Canadian rock band known for its musicianship, multifaceted compositions, and exceptional lyrical styles drawn from philosophy and science fiction.

 - The group started their musical style from hard rock to progressive rock over the years.

 - The group received 24 gold, 14 platinum, and three multi-platinum albums.

 - According to the Recording Industry Association of America (RIAA), Rush sold 25 million copies in the United States alone.

 - Rush won a total of seven Grammy awards.